Learn more about skin cancer treatments or find a screening volunteer

 Find a doctor for your Mohs surgery

 Visit Find a Dermatologic Surgeon and choose “Mohs Micrographic & Reconstructive Surgery” from the dropdown menu.
-In 2012, ASDS doctors performed nearly 2.7 million skin cancer treatments.
+In 2013, ASDS dermatologists performed nearly 3.04 million skin cancer treatments, up from 2.69 million in 2012.
 Because ASDS dermatologists are trained in the best and latest techniques, they are the most qualified to evaluate and select the best treatment choice based on the individual patient’s condition.